1933 Auckland Rugby League season: Final

 The final also doubled as their round 1 match in the Challenge Round.
+Ernest McNeil who had been in the Richmond senior B side all season debuted for the senior side and scored 3 tries.

 Challenge round

 The final of the Roope Rooster doubled as a Challenge Round match as well between Richmond Rovers and City Rovers.
 The other 1st round matches were played on the same day.
 The match between Newton and Ponsonby which resulted in the unusual score of 1–0 to Newton was protested by Ponsonby.
 The competition was being played under altered rules with matches lasting just 40 minutes and with balls forced in teams own in goals resulting in 1 point to the opposition team.
 Ponsonby claimed that the referee “allowed the game to continue after Newton committed a breach in-goal”, and that they should have been awarded a point.
 It was decided that if the match was going to have a bearing on the result of the competition then the match would be replayed.
 Newton went on to win the round after they defeated all 5 opponents.